About

-John is a Director of User Experience.
+John is an award-winning Director of User Experience.
 Previously at Accenture Song, and before that Spark44, Dare, and a smorgasbord of places where people say things like “leveraging synergies” while hoping no one asks them to define it.
-My career is a long and winding road of making digital experiences less insufferable.
+My career is a long and winding road of making digital experiences less insufferable, and I am very content changing perspectives mid paragraph.

-I’ve shaped global platforms for Jaguar Land Rover, guided parkrun’s digital presence, and attempted to make Ryanair’s user experience slightly less like solving a riddle.
-Along the way, I’ve worked with BMW, Nike, Hakkasan, Penguin Books, and various other brands that know a thing or two about what people want, or, at the very least, how to make them think they do.
+I’ve shaped global platforms for Jaguar Land Rover, consulted on financial services pitches, luxury retail experience, guided parkrun’s digital presence, and even attempted to make Ryanair’s user experience slightly less like solving a riddle.
+Along the way, I’ve worked with BMW, Nike, Hakkasan, Penguin Books (with Jeremy Clarkson and Stephen Fry), and various other brands that know a thing or two about what people want, or, at the very least, how to make them think they do.

-I’ve got a great idea for a driving app which ticks along in the background.
+I’ve got a great idea for a driving app and a book on terrible UX which tick along in the background.
 And I’m very slowly still learning Swedish.

 Start here to see what I’ve written about the work I do.